-What is a Points-Based Program?
+What is a Points-Based Program in Channel Sales?

 Points-Based Program is an incentive system where partners earn points for completing specific actions, which they can then exchange for rewards.
 These programs motivate desired partner behaviors and improve engagement within an ecosystem.
 For example, in IT, a software vendor might award points for completing product certifications, registering new leads, or achieving sales quotas for their software.
 These points could be redeemed for marketing development funds (MDF), co-marketing opportunities, or discounted product licenses.
 In manufacturing, a machinery supplier might offer points to distributors for selling a new product line, exceeding service targets, or providing customer feedback.
 These points could be exchanged for training courses, exclusive access to new product prototypes, or rebates on future orders.
 Points-based programs offer flexibility in rewarding diverse contributions.